fido-device-onboard/pri-fidoiot/component-samples/demo/rv/README.md

 # Configuring RV for HTTPS/TLS Communication

 By default, the RV uses HTTP for all communications on port 8040.
-In addition to that, the RV can be configured to handle HTTPS request from the owner & device on port 8443.
+In addition to that, the RV can be configured to handle HTTPS requests from the owner & device on port 8041.

 - Generate the Keystore/Certificate for the RV.
 [REFER](https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html)